bellingcat/auto-archiver/README.md

 ## Installation

-For full For instructions on how to install auto-archiver, view the [Installation Guide](docs/source/installation.md)
+For full instructions on how to install auto-archiver, view the [Installation Guide](docs/source/installation.md)

 Quick run using docker: